The Encyclopedia of Arda The Encyclopedia of Arda Interactive Edition available now

 I Saruman The original White Wizard, and the acknowledged head of the Istari from the time they arrived in Middle-earth in around the year III 1000.
 He was known as 'the White' until the beginning of the War of the Ring more than two thousand years later, but he ultimately abandoned the title in favour of 'Saruman of Many Colours'.

 II Gandalf A little under seven months after Saruman's giving up the title 'White', Gandalf the Grey fought the Battle of the Peak against the Balrog known as Durin's Bane.
 Gandalf defeated his foe, but his spirit passed out of his body.
 Nonetheless, he was sent back, and he returned to life as Gandalf the White.
-From this time he became the most powerful of the Istari, and when he next met Saruman, Gandalf broke the staff of his old leader and cast him out of the Order of Wizards.
+From this time he became the most powerful of the Istari, and when he next met Saruman, Gandalf broke the staff of his former leader and cast him out of the Order of Wizards.

 For acknowledgements and references, see the Disclaimer & Bibliography page.

-Original content © copyright Mark Fisher 1998, 2001, 2007.
+Original content © copyright Mark Fisher 1998, 2001, 2007, 2009, 2023.
 All rights reserved.
 For conditions of reuse, see the Site FAQ.